Red Channels: Lawsuits

 One libel lawsuit was filed against Red Channels, by actor Joe Julian, who charged that Red Channels was responsible for his income plummeting from $18,000 the year it was published to barely $1,500 three years later.
 The case was dismissed on the basis of the tract's care in not making overt claims about specific individuals and its brief disclaimer: "In screening personnel every safeguard must be used to protect genuine liberals from being unjustly labelled."

 CBS radio personality John Henry Faulk also sued.
 Faulk was a favorite target of Hartnett, who proudly proclaimed himself a coauthor of Red Channels.
-In 1953, Hartnett started AWARE, Inc., an anti-Communist organization with its own bulletin focused on the entertainment industry.
-The bulletin said that, in the 1940s, Faulk had sponsored a pro-Communist peace rally, entertained at pro-Communist clubs, appeared at Communist front activities, and addressed a "Spotlight on [Henry] Wallace" event in "'the official training school of the Communist conspiracy in New York'" (p.
+In 1953, Hartnett started AWARE, Inc., an anti-communist organization with its own bulletin focused on the entertainment industry.
+The bulletin said that, in the 1940s, Faulk had sponsored a pro-communist peace rally, entertained at pro-cmmunist clubs, appeared at communist front activities, and addressed a "Spotlight on [Henry] Wallace" event in "'the official training school of the Communist conspiracy in New York'" (p.
 232).
 CBS fired Faulk a bit over a year after he filed his lawsuit.
 In 1962, a jury awarded Faulk $3.5 million in damages.
 Although the award was later reduced, the verdict marked the effective end of the blacklisting era.